model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   semantics.
 Alternatively we can let the user pick the name with an additional argument to `ensures`, e.g. `ensures(my_result_var, CONDITION)`

-  Similar concers apply to `old`, which may be more appropriate to be special syntax, e.g. `@old`.
+  Similar concerns apply to `old`, which may be more appropriate to be special syntax, e.g. `@old`.

   See [#2597](https://github.com/model-checking/kani/issues/2597)